JaskRendix/operette_moderne/README.md

 - anyone who suspects the universe is either rational or malicious, depending on the day
 - anyone who reads history and thinks, “These two should talk”
 - anyone who enjoys metaphysical duels where both sides grow tired
+- anyone curious about what happens when a human memory and an AI model co‑author a philosophical hallucination

 Or simply for whoever likes watching ideas wander into each other like strangers on a foggy road.